magar-manisha/Git-And-GitHub/README.md

       type AliasName = ExistingType;
    ```

-      2. **Interfaces:** define the structure of an object, specifying property types and method signatures.
+      2. **Interfaces** define the structure of an object, specifying property types and method signatures.
 They act as contracts, ensuring that objects adhere to a particular shape, enhancing type safety and code readability, and enabling features like optional properties, read-only properties, and interface inheritance.
    ```syntax
       interface InterfaceName{
       PropertyName: Type;